 Despite contrary belief, washing the hair too often can actually make your hair oilier as it can increase sebum levels.
 It’s easy to fall into a cycle where you keep washing your hair more and more often, perhaps even daily, because it’s greasy.
 But washing it too much will strip the scalp and the hair of moisturising elements, and so the sebum glands will feel the need to over-compensate.

 We know it’s hard, but try to go a day or two without washing your hair as it might require some life planning around your washing schedule.
 There are “hacks” you can try to do this: using dry shampoo, putting your hair in a bun or wearing a hat.
-Just bear with it – an oily scalp doesn’t disappear overnight.
+Just bear with it – getting used to washing your hair less frequently does not happen overnight.
+Additionally, you could try using our Hair & Body Mist to refresh your hair in between washes and keep it smelling great.

 If you do have to wash your hair daily, choose gentle washing products with a scalp-compatible pH.
 Our range of sulfate-free shampoos are formulated with conditioning ingredients that care for the hair whilst cleansing it.